wurmlab/sequenceserver/README.md

 ### Install and configure

-To get the latest 1.1.0-beta release, run:
+To get the latest 2.0 (beta) release, run:

     gem install --pre sequenceserver

 If you are new to the above command, please consult the 'Install or update' section on our website http://sequenceserver.com.

 If you want to install and use the beta versions from source, the process is the same as for the old stable release (instructions above).

 ### Develop and contribute